LibreOffice 7.5 Help

 Choose Data - Text to Columns.

-You see the Text to Columns dialogue.
+You see the Text to Columns dialog.

 Select the separator options.
 The preview shows how the current cell contents will be transformed into multiple cells.